marigold-dev/training-nft-1/README.md

    ```

    This code sets the initial value of the storage.
-   In this case, the storage includes metadata about the contract and empty big-maps for the ledger, token metadata, and operators.
+   In this case, the storage includes metadata about the contract and empty Bigmaps for the ledger, token metadata, and operators.
    It sets the test account Alice as the administrator, which is the only account that can mint tokens.

 1. Optional: Add your address as an administrator or replace Alice's address with your own.